Valery Havard: Russo-Japanese War

 With the establishment of civil government in Cuba, Colonel Havard returned to the United States for duty in Virginia (Fort Monroe) and New York (West Point and Department of the East at Governors Island).
-In 1904, he was detailed as medical attaché with the Imperial Russian Army during the Russo-Japanese War.
+In 1904, he was detailed to the Imperial Russian Army as among the medical military attachés and observers in the Russo-Japanese War.
 Havard arrived in St. Petersburg on December 7, 1904, and reached the frontlines in Manchuria on February 8, 1905.
 After being embedded with Russian forces just over a month, Havard was captured by the Imperial Japanese Army at the Battle of Mukden.
 Upon reaching Tokyo, he was sent back to the United States.

 In his official report, Havard compiled a list of lessons learned from the Russo-Japanese experience.
 He noted the lack of frontal assaults that were the result of improved weaponry, particularly the machine gun.
 Flanking movements became more necessary to avoid the machine gun, which necessitated increased frequency and distance of forced marches.
 In previous wars, soldiers were able to rest at night and armies saw little action during winter months.
 Both practices had become antiquated.
 Attacks were often ordered at night and the waging of war never ceased, even in subzero temperatures.
 According to Havard, the result of these trends was soldiers experiencing an increased level of battle fatigue, as well as resurgence in the usefulness of the bayonet in night assaults.
 The Japanese claimed seven percent of their casualties resulted from bayonet wounds.

 Because of his observations in Manchuria, Havard recommended changes to the U.S. Army's Medical Corps.
 He suggested the war department devise a plan to train and mobilize large numbers of medical personnel for war and to promote the development of civilian organizations such as the Red Cross.
 Because of the increased number of casualties resulting from modern weaponry, Havard stressed the significance of training enlisted soldiers in assisting medical officers in field hospitals.
 He also spoke to the importance of devising an adequate evacuation system from the battlefield to military hospitals.
 He explained that railroads were of importance in this process.
 Havard also advocated the implementation of telephone technology for hospital staff to have quick access to information from the battle.

 He was subsequently elected to a term as president of the Association of Military Surgeons.
 In 1906, he was appointed president of the faculty of the Army Medical School, which he held until he retired from military duty in 1910.
 Upon retirement, Havard established his home in Fairfield, Connecticut.
 There, he continued a career of writing begun when he entered the army.